pchath/hipeac2017-nbody/README.md

 -- This project handles only quad trees and hence supports only two dimensions.
 Code for quad trees is taken from "https://github.com/ninjin/barnes-hut-sne".

--- I have updated the existing code to make it parallelizable.
-(Still working on it)
+-- I have updated the existing code to make it parallelizable using OpenMP parallel for with reduction clause